peterfairfield/anaxis/p/yung.md

  * [Lord Saxon](/p/lord_saxon.md) -- The University Guard
  * [Torin Holden](/p/holden.md) -- Beowulf Fleet and Field
  * [Admiral Lesure](/p/lesure.md) -- First Island Admiral

+### Sarl Agab

+He has maintained a complicated relationship with Sarl.
+He is prepared to head off the Erimesh bloodlessly, and is as often keeping tabs on the other Universities as the Erimesh.
+He has learned that there is much going on in the War College that he likely doesn't want to worry about.
+He has lost some credibility in the city for his work with the Erimesh, but it is Sarl who is called "The Tarsider".
+This will be a monicker that he will use later on.